JoelLeupp/cscollab/frontend/README.md

 ### Filters, Configuration and Interactions

-On top of the page there is a panel where one can filter configure and interact with the collaboration network.
+On top of the page there is a panel where one can filter, configer and interact with the collaboration network.

 ![config](public/img/readme/config.PNG)

 The graph filter panel allows to filter the collaboration network based on:
-* the publication year span (2005-2022)
+* the publication year (2005-2022)
 * research area/sub area of the publication
 * region/country of the authors or affiliated institutions
 * An option to set a strict country/region restriction where only collaborations within the selected regions are considered